daattali/beautiful-jekyll/_posts/2019-10-23-vcsa-update-with-iis-repository-fix-download-failed-error.md

 ![](/img/repo-iis-vcsa1.JPG)

 Go to the IIS server and extract the 2 folders from the zip file in the folder served by the web server.
-Something like "c:\\inetpub\\wwwroot\\vc-update-repo".
+Something like "_c:\\inetpub\\wwwroot\\vc-update-repo_".
 Though as long as it's accessible in http by vCenter you can put it wherever, I personally leave it in the UMDS_Store folder for simplicity's sake.

 Then go to the VAMI interface of the vCenter (https://srv-vcnt.local:5480) > **Update** > **Settings** > **Use specified repository** and type in the url where the 2 update folders are accessible.